Lakhuji Jadhav

-Sahiban-I-Jadurai-I-Dakhani Lakhuji Jadhav Rao (1560 – 25 July 1629), also known as Lakhuji Jadhav was a Maratha statesman and Mansabdar who initially served the Ahmadnagar Sultanate and later joined the Mughals.
+Mir-I-Samad Sahiban-I-Jadurai-I-Dakhani Lakhuji Jadhav Rao (1560 – 25 July 1629), also known as Lakhuji Jadhav, was a Maratha statesman and Mansabdar who initially served the Ahmadnagar Sultanate and later joined the Mughals.
 He was a prominent figure in the politics of Deccan.
-Lakhuji was a well-known member of Jadhav Rao clan who are the Yadavas of Devagiri.
+Lakhuji was a well-known member of Jadhav Rao clan who descended from the Yadavas of Devagiri.
 He was also a Jagirdar of Sindkhed Raja.

 He was father of Jijabai, and grandfather of Shivaji, who was founder of the Maratha Empire.

 Jagirdar of Sindkhed Raja

 The Jadhav Rao family had hereditary possession of the Jagir of Sindkhed Raja.
 During the period of Lakhuji Jadhav Rao, Nizam Shah added some more territories to this Jagir.

-Mansabdar of Ahmadnagar Sultanate
+Background

-Lakhuji Jadhav was a prominent Maratha chief who played a pivotal role in the early development of guerrilla warfare tactics.
-He rose to prominence as one of the most significant sardars in the Nizam Shahi Sultanate.
-Notably, he achieved renown as the victorious commander in the famous siege of the Devgiri Fort.
-Following his triumph in the Khandesh War and the subsequent control of the Khandesh region, Lakhuji Jadhav assumed the title of Maharao of Khandesh, with crucial support from Shinde's of West Khandesh hailing from Dhanur and Songir.
-He was appointed as Mansabdar with a mansab of 10,000 men by Ahmadnagar Sultanate.
+Lakhuji Jadhav was a Maratha chief.

-Mansabdar of Mughal Empire
+He was one of the early exponents of guerilla warfare and he became one of the most important sardars in the Nizam Shahi sultanate.
+He is known to be the victor of the famous fort of Devagiri.
+After he won the war of Khandesh and the controlled Khandesh and became the Maharao of Khandesh with the help of Shinde's Rao of West Khandesh from Dhanur and Songir.

-Towards the end of the 16th century, the influence and power of the Maratha chieftains experienced a significant growth.
-The Mughals, who had long been intent on subduing and asserting control over the Deccan Muslim kingdoms, recognized the Maratha chiefs as a formidable military asset in the region and sought to enlist their support.
-In 1621, in their bid to establish control over the Deccan, Mughal emperor Jahangir conferred upon Lakhuji an impressive mansab of 24,000 men and granted him Jagir in the Deccan region.
+His daughter was Jijabai, the mother of Shivaji, founder of the Maratha Empire.
+She was born on 12 January 1596 and married at an early age to Shahaji Bhosale, a nobleman and military commander under the Adil Shahi sultans of Bijapur in present-day Karnataka.